thatoddmailbox/sprite-packer/README.md

 # sprite-packer
-This program packs multiple, separate image files into a single spritesheet.
+This program packs multiple image files into a single spritesheet.
 It currently assumes that every tile in the spritesheet has the same dimension, and only supports PNG files.

 ## Usage
 First, create a list of the images you want to include in your spritesheet.
 This list should be a text file where each line corresponds to a file name.
 You may include comments with the semicolon (`;`) character.
 For example: